soujanyaamd/PD-training/README.md

 # Advanced Physical Design using OpenLANE and Sky130 PDK
 > This repository is developed as a part of Physical Design Training conducted by VLSI System Design.
 > The training is arranged by Ansys Software Pvt.
-Lmt.
+Ltd.
 > The training covers the RTL2GDSII Workflow.

 ## How to talk to computers?